slu-soc5650/course-website/pages/userguide/introduction-to-github.md

   2. Cloud storage services (Dropbox, Google Drive, etc.)  - like external drives, these services can be a part of a [backup workflow](protecting-your-work.html).
 However, like external drives, I have seen issues whee this has to contribute to sync errors with GitHub Desktop.

 In order to avoid any issues, I suggest storing GitHub repositories on your computer's hard drive and not a thumb drive or other external device.
 Make sure your are saving your files in a place not backed up to Dropbox or another cloud storage service.

+### GitHub Issues
+GitHub has a powerful tool for interaction called [Issues](https://help.github.com/articles/about-issues/).
+These can be accessed by opening a repository and then clicking on the "Issues" tab.
+Issues can be "opened" by anyone with access to the repository.
+They allow for a conversation to occur in the form of messages posted within the Issue itself.
+Files can be attached to Issues, and the messages can contain Markdown formatting.
+Once the conversation is complete, issues can be marked as "closed", which moves them into a secondary view on the website so that they are archived.

+### GitHub Desktop Application
+[GitHub Desktop](https://desktop.github.com) is a tool that allows you to easily clone repositories hosted on GitHub, commit changes to them, and then sync those changes up to the website.
+You can also create new repositories, however this is not task you will have to do this semester.
+GitHub Desktop is not a fully functional desktop version of GitHub.
+For our purposes, it is important to note that the Desktop application will not let you easily identify when repositories have been updated by other users, view Wikis associated with repositories, or view Issues.

 ### Learning More
 GitHub has a [resources page](https://help.github.com/articles/good-resources-for-learning-git-and-github/) with links to websites that are great for helping you learn more about how Git and GitHub work!